 Rice black (Oryza sativa L.), especially the Chakhao, a group of Manipuri landraces.
 This colored rice is prized for its distinctive anthocyanin-rich pericarp, high nutritional value, and medicinal properties such as anti-inflammatory, anti-cancer, and antioxidant properties (Sompong et al. 2011, Shao and others.
 (2018).
 In Northeast India, particularly in Manipur, it is also very significant from a cultural and economic standpoint (Roy et al., 2021).
-However, its commercial cultivation is limited by its lengthy growth period, low yield potential, and susceptibility to both biotic and abiotic stresses (Singh et al., 2020; Devi et al., 2023).
+However, its commercial cultivation is limited due to its lengthy growth period, low yield potential, and susceptibility to both biotic and abiotic stresses (Singh et al., 2020; Devi et al., 2023).
 Because of these challenges, black rice genetic improvement must be given top priority by both breeders and policymakers.
 Conventional breeding techniques have not been able to enhance complex traits like yield stability and stress tolerance in black rice because of low genetic diversity and strong linkage drag from undesirable traits (Das et al. 2021, Chauhan et al. 2018).
 Modern plant biotechnology, particularly genetic transformation, offers an alternative approach for rapidly introducing beneficial genes and analysing gene function (Hiei et al., 2014; Tyagi et al., 2021).
 Because of its high efficiency, stable gene integration, and relatively low transgene copy number, Agrobacterium tumefaciens-mediated transformation is the most widely used method currently available for rice (Nishimura et al., 2006; Lin et al., 2018).
-However, the effectiveness of this approach is greatly impacted by genotype-specific responses during in vitro regeneration, so developing optimised protocols is essential for resistant cultivars like Chakhao poireiton (Ge et al., 2021; Htwe et al., 2006).
+However, the effectiveness of this approach is greatly impacted by genotype-specific responses during in vitro regeneration, therefore, developing optimised protocols is essential for resistant cultivars like Chakhao poireiton (Ge et al., 2021; Htwe et al., 2006).
 The success of Agrobacterium-mediated transformation depends on the efficient selection of transformed tissues, efficient shoot regeneration, and the induction of morpho-genetically competent calli (Rashid et al., 2011; Sahoo et al., 1996).
 The ratio of auxins to cytokinins in the medium is an important factor in these processes (Ishida et al., 2015; Zhang et al., 2022).
-Selection pressure is commonly applied using antibiotics such as geneticin or hygromycin, which must be precisely calibrated to avoid escapes and excessive tissue death (Karthikeyan et al., 2011; Kalbande et al., 2023).
+Further, the selection pressure is commonly applied using antibiotics such as geneticin or hygromycin, which must be precisely calibrated to avoid escapes and excessive tissue death (Karthikeyan et al., 2011; Kalbande et al., 2023).
 Although elite indica and japonica cultivar transformation systems have advanced significantly (Hiei & Komari, 2008; Sahoo et al., 2011), there aren't many systematic optimisation studies for pigmented rice genotypes.
 The Chakhao variety currently faces a significant obstacle to molecular breeding and functional genomics because there is no reliable high-efficiency transformation method.
-The current study set out to create an Agrobacterium-mediated transformation and regeneration protocol that is ideal for Chakhao poireiton in order to bridge this gap.
+Hence, the current study set out to create an Agrobacterium-mediated transformation and regeneration protocol that is ideal for Chakhao poireiton in order to bridge this gap.
 This work improves critical parameters for callus induction, shoot regeneration, and transformant selection, laying the groundwork for future genetic improvement strategies aimed at yield, stress resilience, and nutritional enhancement in black rice.